What are the Best Contact Lenses for Your Eyes?

 Scleral lenses are large diameter hard lenses that provide excellent vision and comfort.
 For patients with irregular corneas, dry eyes, keratoconus, or corneal scars, the lenses provide better vision than glasses.
 Scleral lenses are designed to not touch the cornea of the eye at all.
 Rather the lenses are fluid filled and rest on the whites of the eyes, bypassing and protecting injured corneas.
 The process for designing scleral lenses is highly individualized, and patients return to the office several times over the course of three months to ensure an ideal fit.

 Myopia is nearsightedness, a condition caused by a combination of genetic and environmental factors.
 High myopia is associated with multiple eye diseases.
 Myopia Managment refers to methods used to slow the progression of myopia in kids so that their glasses or contact lens prescriptions don't get too high.
 At Linsey Eyecare, we provide myopia management with soft multifocal lenses that have been shown to limit the worsening of myopia in children.
 The lenses are intended to be worn daily and removed at night.
-They are available as daily disposable, biweekly disposable, or monthly disposable.
+They are available as daily disposable or monthly disposable.
 The earlier myopia management is initiated, the better, and our technicians are happy to teach children to safely care for their lenses.

 Soft Prosthetic Lenses

-Soft prosthetic contact lenses are breatable soft color contact lenses that last a year, with proper care.
+Soft prosthetic contact lenses are breathable soft color contact lenses that last a year, with proper care.
 They are custom-tinted, enabling us to match your natural eye color or change it.
 Soft prosthetic lenses can mask discoloration and misshapen pupils and can be designed to reduce glare and light sensitivity.
 These lenses are available in a wide range of prescriptions and parameters.

 With your eye exam and glasses, ask us about contact lenses.
 We will work with you to determine the best choice for contact lenses so you can see clearly and comfortably.
 Call our Wyomissing office at (610) 373-2300 today!